 Mechanical Engineering (International) Bachelor of Science (B.Sc.)

-The Bachelor's program in Mechanical Engineering (International) (MEI) at KIT offers international students the opportunity to obtain a highly recognized technical degree from a German university of excellence.
-The program is taught in English and provides a broad knowledge in mathematics, physics, chemistry, and computer science.
-Throughout the course of study, these foundations are deepened through specialized engineering disciplines such as technical mechanics, thermodynamics, materials science, manufacturing technology, and design.
-Students gain practical experience through workshops and an industrial internship.
-The program allows for individual specialization through elective courses and four specialization areas: Mobility Systems, Energy, Global Production Management, and Applied Materials.
-Additionally, interdisciplinary skills in international project management and teamwork are fostered.
-The six-semester program concludes with the Bachelor's thesis, in which students conduct in-depth research in a field of their own interest.
+The Bachelor's program in Mechanical Engineering (International) (MEI) at KIT offers international students the opportunity to earn a highly regarded technical degree at a German University of Excellence.
+Taught entirely in English, the program provides a strong foundation in mathematics, physics, chemistry, and computer science.
+These fundamentals are expanded through core engineering disciplines such as engineering mechanics, thermodynamics, materials science, manufacturing technology and design.
+Practical training forms an integral part of the program and includes workshops and a compulsory industrial internship.
+Students can tailor their studies through elective courses and four specialization areas: Mobility Systems, Energy, Global Production Management, and Applied Materials.
+Additionally, the program fosters interdisciplinary skills in international project management and teamwork.
+The six-semester study course concludes with the Bachelor's thesis, enabling students to conduct independent research in a field of their choice.

 Bild KIT